 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

 Donation Checks: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
 The donation amount is $150.00 per person.

 A deposit of $750 per person is required along with your registration form.
 Final payment is due 120 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
 Prior to the trip, we will send links to various websites of pertinent interest.
 Click here to download our Registration Form.

 Cancellations and Refunds

 International flights are not included in the cost of the trip.
-If you do not arrive or depart on the scheduled days, you are responsible for all transportation (including airport transfers) to join the group.
 If Far Horizons must change the trip dates or cancel the trip for any reason, Far Horizons is not responsible for any air ticket you may have purchased.
-Please send your complete air schedule as soon as you have it.
 NOTE: Please contact Far Horizons if you would like for us to handle your air ticketing.

 Private Tours of Archaeological Sites

-The private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
+Private tours of archaeological sites and talks by specialists are scheduled in advance and include a donation to each.
 Specialists working at these sites are excited about showing their work to interested enthusiasts.
-However, please be aware that there may be times when the director or a member of the staff may not be on site when our groups arrive due to other commitments.
+However, please be aware that there may be times when the director or a member of the staff may not be onsite when our groups arrive due to other commitments.